decentraland/documentation/content/creator/scenes/publishing/publishing.md

         npm run deploy:prod
 ```

 > Important: For this process to run, you must set a wallet's private key as an environment variable in GitHub, this is used to sign the deployment.
-As always, be very careful with keeping public keys secure.
-Do NOT use the public key of the account that actually owns the land tokens, as that would have very big risks.
+As always, be very careful with keeping the private keys secure.
+Do NOT use the private key of the account that actually owns the land tokens, as that would have very big risks.
 Instead, delegate operator rights to a disposable wallet that owns no valuable tokens.
 If this private key is ever leaked somehow, you can easily revoke those operator rights from the account and set up a new wallet.